splunk/observability-workshop/docs/victorops/team.md

-# Create your teams for VictorOps
+# Create Your Team for VictorOps

 Navigate to the **Teams** tab on the main toolbar, you should find you have had a team created for you as part of the workshop setup, however if this did not happen, you may need to create a new one.